dralmadani/DataViz-Project/README.md

 Tried to know some positive point to do and some difficulties YOU may faces during the project.

 ----
-## Open Questions
+## future works

-  - I'm not sure where to get the geographic shapes to build a map from this data
-  - I'm not sure how to get movement visualization to show the difference between the population from 2010 to 2020 for each city
+- add a menu to classified the skyscraper in the cities.

 ----
 ## Schedule of Deliverables